ktap/ktap/doc/tutorial.md

 	sched:sched_switch     trace sched_switch tracepoint
 	\*:\*                  trace all tracepoints in system

-	All tracepoint events are based on:
+	All tracepoint events are based on

 	    /sys/kernel/debug/tracing/events/$SYS/$EVENT

-- ftrace(kernel newer than 3.3, and must compiled with CONFIG_FUNCTION_TRACER)
+- ftrace (kernel 3.3+, and must be compiled with `CONFIG_FUNCTION_TRACER`)

 	EventDef               Description
 	--------------------   -------------------------------
 	ftrace:function        trace kernel functions based on ftrace